-Current biosecurity measures address the concerns of inadvertent or intentional contamination of imported plant or fish based stockfeeds with MBM or diversion of meat-based products imported for other purposes but diverted to stockfeed use.
-These biosecurity measures for the importation of stockfeeds into Australia are outlined in the policy: Importation of Stockfeed and Stockfeed Ingredients - Finalised Risk Management Measures for Transmissible Spongiform Encephalopathies (September 2015) published by the Australian Government Department of Agriculture, Water and the Environment.
-This document details measures to manage the risk of introduction into Australia of BSE in imported stockfeed and stockfeed ingredients.
-The scope of this paper includes products imported for deliberate use in stockfeeds, and products that are imported for other uses but which may be diverted to stockfeed use, or have by-products suitable for use in stockfeeds.
+Current biosecurity measures address the concerns of inadvertent or intentional contamination of imported plant or fish based stockfeeds with MBM or diversion of meatbased products imported for other purposes but diverted to stockfeed use.
+These biosecurity measures for the importation of stockfeeds into Australia are outlined in the policy: Importation of Stockfeed and Stockfeed Ingredients - Finalised Risk Management Measures for Transmissible Spongiform Encephalopathies (September 2015) published by the Australian Government Department of Agriculture, Fisheries and Forestry.
+This document details measures to manage the risk of introduction into Australia of BSE in imported stockfeed and stockfeeds, and products that are imported for other uses, but which may be diverted to stockfeed use, or have by-products suitable for use in stockfeeds.
 Examples are prepared plant-based stockfeeds, plant meals, whole grains, fish feeds, blood meal, dairy products, and meat meal.
 The likelihood that imported stockfeed or stockfeed ingredients may contain animal-derived materials is examined and appropriate risk management measures defined for the various classes of imports.